18F/18f.gsa.gov/README.md

 *To try this out on MacOS:*

-1. Install Docker via the GSA Self Service and make sure Docker is running
+1. Install Docker Desktop via the GSA Self Service or download from [their website](https://www.docker.com/).
+2. Make sure Docker is running (you should see the whale icon in the taskbar or menu bar).
-2. Open a termninal window and navigate into your project folder `cd`.
+3. Open a termninal window and navigate into your project folder `cd`.
-3. Run `docker-compose build` to build the docker image and its dependencies.
+4. Run `docker compose build` to build the docker image and its dependencies.
-4. Run `docker-compose up`.
+5. Run `docker compose up`.
-   **Note**: if you want to run a single command and bypass your `Dockerfile` for debugging purposes, you can do like so `docker-compose run app <COMMAND>` (for instance, you can run bundle  `docker-compose run app bundle install`).
+   **Note**: if you want to run a single command and bypass your `Dockerfile` for debugging purposes, you can do like so `docker compose run app <COMMAND>` (for instance, you can run bundle  `docker compose run app bundle install`).
 Our site is large, so **this could take awhile**.
-5. Visit [http://localhost:4000/site/](http://127.0.0.1:4000/site/) in your browser.
+6. Visit [http://localhost:4000/site/](http://127.0.0.1:4000/site/) in your browser.
 Make sure that you include the trailing slash.

-If there was an error with the build, rebuild using  the  `--no-cache` option like so `docker-compose build --no-cache`  to avoid using the old version of the docker image.
+If there was an error with the build, rebuild using  the  `--no-cache` option like so `docker compose build --no-cache`  to avoid using the old version of the docker image.

 ## Updating content